MegaManSec/JoshuaHu/_posts/2026-03-04-firefox-making-right-click-not-suck.md

 * "Set Image as Desktop Background..."
 * "Bookmark Page..."

-Why do all of the above have `...`?
-No clue.
+Why do all of the above have `...`? ~~No clue~~ (edit: according to [this](https://news.ycombinator.com/item?id=47252016), "_it means that more information is required to complete the task (e.g. requesting the filename for saving a file)_".
 But the real bad news is that we can't get rid of these things by simply toggling some option in `about:config`.

 We also have these when we right-click in a form:

-* "Check Spelling" (right-clicking in a form)
+* "Check Spelling"
 * "Languages"

 | <img src="/files/form-firefox-annoying.png" alt="Form right-click annoying buttons" width="300"> |